Connect to Saturn Cloud via SSH

 To set up PyCharm to connect to a running Jupyter server, follow JetBrains’ instructions here: https://www.jetbrains.com/help/pycharm/creating-a-remote-server-configuration.html.
 Choose SFTP for the credentials type and create a new SSH configuration.
 Use the following values:

 - User name: <User (see above)>

 - Private key file: <Private key filepath (See above)>

 - Passphrase: The passphrase to your key, if you set one

 Once the new server configuration has been added, navigate to Tools > Deployment > Remote Host.
 From the new panel this opens, select the new server configuration you just created.
 This will let you browse the contents of the server, and edit the files in place.
-Your project is located at
+Your work is located within

 Using the terminal application of your choice, the server can be accessed via:

 ssh <server URL>

 If your key is not added to your ssh agent (or no ssh agent is running), the key can be manually specified:

 Need help, or have more questions?
 Contact us at: